pjazdzewski1990/ScalaConsultants.github.io/_posts/11-02-2015-event-sourced-dice-game-part1.md

 Here's quick explanation:

 - `NotEnoughPlayersViolation` - returned by `start` if there are not enough players to start a game (ie, less than 2)
-- `NotCurrentPlayerViolation` - returned by `roll` if it's not turn of player who tries to roll
+- `NotCurrentPlayerViolation` - returned by `roll` if the player who tries to roll is not the one who's turn it is
 - `GameAlreadyStartedViolation` - created when you try to pass a `Start` command to game that's already started
-- `GameNotRunningViolation` - indicates that the game isn't running yet when a player tries to `roll`
+- `GameNotRunningViolation` - indicates that a player tried to roll before the game was started

 ### Events
 If a command result is a valid game (not a violation), all events generated during the command's processing will be added to the returned game's `uncommittedEvents` field.
 You can later publish, persist or use them in any other way.

-Some of events that we'll use are:
+Events that we'll use are:

 {% highlight scala %}
 case class GameStarted(..)
 case class TurnCountdownUpdated(..)
+case class TurnChanged(...)
+case class TurnTimedOut(...)
 case class DiceRolled(..)
 case class GameFinished(..)
 {% endhighlight %}